 *This post contains affiliate links.
 Please read our full disclosure policy HERE.*

 We have some thoughts and tips.
-But first, let’s discuss:
+But first, let’s take a short side trip.

 Buying a white sofa.

-I know that probably more than half the population believes people like me to be INSANE for owning a white sofa with small children at home.
+I get it and know that probably more than half the population believes that people like me are INSANE for owning a white sofa with small children at home.
 It’s not that I don’t agree with them.
 I AM nuts.
-But I could give you much better evidence to back up that claim than my white couch. #TrustMe
+But, I could give you much better evidence to back up that claim than my white couch.

-This IKEA Ektorp sofa has actually been a great choice for our family.
-And here’s why:
+Surprisingly, this IKEA Ektorp sofa has actually been a great choice for our family.
+Here are four solid reasons why:

 - It didn’t break the bank.
 In fact, this sectional cost a fraction of what other similar sectional sofas we priced out (this one was under $1000).